darenwelsh/EVANav/README.md

 ## RELATED WORK
 See [ISSMaps](https://github.com/darenwelsh/ISSMaps), my first attempt at this.
 I didn't get very far, but it may be helpful.

+See [NASA Path Finder](https://github.com/lovetostrike/nasa-path-finder), a project by graduate students in the University of Maryland University College Software Engineering (SWEN 670) course to implement this idea.